France–Russia relations: Soviet Union

 After the 1917 Bolshevik Revolution, Russia left the Entente and agreed to a separate peace with the Central Powers.
 In December 1917 France broke relations with Bolshevik Russia and supported the White Guard in the Russian Civil War.
 It also recognised Pyotr Wrangel, the military dictator of South Russia and the leader of the White Caucasus Army, as the legitimate head of state of Russia.

-The rapid growth of power in Nazi Germany encouraged both Paris and Moscow to form a military alliance, and the Franco-Soviet Treaty of Mutual Assistance was signed in May 1935.
+The rapid growth of power in Nazi Germany encouraged both Paris and Moscow to form a military alliance, and the Franco-Soviet Treaty of Mutual Assistance was signed in May 1935, though this was largely symbolic and emboldened Hitler to pursue more aggressive foreign policy in Europe.
 A firm believer in collective security, Stalin's foreign minister Maxim Litvinov worked very hard to form a closer relationship with France and Britain.

 When Germany invaded the USSR in 1941, Charles de Gaulle emphasised that Free France supported the Soviet Union.
-In December 1944, de Gaulle went to Moscow; The two nations signed a treaty of alliance and mutual assistance.
-The treaty was renounced in 1955.
+In December 1944, de Gaulle went to Moscow, where the two nations signed a treaty of alliance and mutual assistance.
+The treaty was renounced in 1955 due to Cold War tensions.

-Soviet General Secretary Mikhail Gorbachev made a visit to France in October 1985 in order to fix the strains in the Franco-Soviet relations.
+Soviet General Secretary Mikhail Gorbachev made a visit to France in October 1985 in order to address strains in Franco-Soviet relations.